 You must decide what aperture and DOF you need to use.
 Choose a shutter speed that is fast enough to completely freeze the motion.
 Depending on your subject, the actual shutter speed may vary.
 The following are a few shots using different shutter speeds to freeze the motion of the various subjects.

-The slow-moving turtle required a shutter speeds of only 1/400s of second while the high-speed action of the cormorant trying to catch a fish in the Everglades required a 1/2000s shutter speed to freeze its motion.
+The slow-moving turtle required a shutter speeds of only 1/400s of second.
+Although, the high-speed action of the cormorant trying to catch a fish in the Everglades required a 1/2000s shutter speed to freeze its motion.
 I captured the puffin with just 1/1250s shutter speed as he slowed down for landing.

-Most of these landscape photos with fast shutter speeds were captured with a long, heavy lens.
+I used a long, heavy lens to capture most of these landscape photos with fast shutter speeds.
 To prevent my arms from getting tired while I waited for the action to take place, I used a lens mount to attach the heavy gear to my Induro tripod.

 Do you have any fast shutters speed photos to share with our audience?
 If so, feel free to share them in the comments below.